jongminkimlab/Protocol/Fly_IF_Wholemount.md

     > - For wholemount, do not use mounting media with DAPI. <br> Nuclei signal is much clearer by staining DNA during wash step.

 9. Mount: use wide bore tips, transfer testes to slide glass.<br> Arrange testes so that they not to overlap with each other.
 Wick PBST away.
 <br> Add 10~20uL mounting media.
-Put 18x18mm or 22x22mm No.1 or No.1.5 coverslip.
+Put 18x18mm or 22x22mm No.1.5 coverslip.
 Seal with nail polish.

 10. Imaging.
 Try to get 10~20 testes per condition (depending on variability, purpose (publication, quantification, etc)).